 I spent a lot of my time over the past four and a half years as Associate Dean for Diversity and Inclusion & International Affairs (these are two separate offices) in Indiana University’s College of Arts and Sciences.
 Formerly, I served as chairperson of The Department of Slavic and East European Languages and Cultures at Indiana University.
 I also formerly served as President of The American Literary Translators Association and currently as senior editor at Autumn Hill Books.
 I recently finished translating a very long, very good book by Miljenko Jergović, which will be published by Archipelago Books in May of 2021.
 I’m also trying to be a dad.
 And a husband.
-Here’s a picture of me trying to explain it all without moving my mouth.
+Here’s a picture of me from about 2015 trying to explain it all without moving my mouth.

 From 2009-2013, I spent a lot of time as Editor-in-chief at The Iowa Review.

 This book took me a good ten years to complete, partly because I didn’t have the expertise to do it alone.
 (I am indebted to the two other people listed on the cover, my friends David Depew and Cinzia Blum, for making it possible to finally manage it.)